 We’re not as into Malaysia as some, but the Petronas Towers in Kuala Lumpur have got a particular wow factor.

 Because the Great Wall of China is one of those amazing places that makes you pinch yourself to see if you’re dreaming.
 China is one of very few countries where I’ve had that “I can’t believe I’m here.” feeling.

 9. The Great Barrier Reef.

 Got to give my home turf a plug.
 The GBR is insanely vast.
-It’s probably not the best diving or snorkelling in the world and you can’t really appreciate it unless you see it from the air, but the reef is so incredible and the experience of going out there for the day is so unmisable, that it has to be on our list
+It’s probably not the best diving or snorkelling in the world and you can’t really appreciate it unless you see it from the air, but the reef is so incredible and the experience of visiting the reef for the day is so unmissable, that it has to be on our list